Royal Commission regarding the contract for the erection of additions to the General Post Office, Sydney

 On 2 June 1939 the Menzies government agreed to the creation of a Royal Commission to look into the contract for extensions to the Sydney GPO.
 On 8 June 1939 the terms of reference for the Royal Commission into the expansion works were released.
-The enquiry was held under Justice Victor Maxwell with Victor Windeyer council assisting, with the final report given in September 1939.
+The enquiry was held under Justice Allan Victor Maxwell with Victor Windeyer council assisting, with the final report given in September 1939.

 Background

 The terms of reference were announced on 8 June 1939 covering the calling and handling of tenders including contract signing and any other connected matters.

 Hearings

 In June 1939 there was discussion about terracotta facings.
 Then on 27 June there was discussion of the replacement of Sydney sandstone with white sandstone which made the tender less competitive and was the responsibility of the Works Department in NSW.

-During hearings in Canberra it was announced that the Chief Government Architect, E. H. Henderson, committed suicide the day before he was due to give testimony.
+During hearings in Canberra it was announced that the Chief Government Architect, Edwin Hubert Henderson, committed suicide the day before he was due to give testimony.